psb/bucklescript.github.io/docs/fast-pipe.md

 [@bs.send] external send: request => unit = "";
 ```

-You'd use them like this:
+You would then use them like this:

 ```ocaml
 let result = filter (map [|1; 2; 3|] (fun a -> a + 1)) (fun a -> a mod 2 = 0)